 Lombardi Cancer Center at Georgetown University

-Phase 1 Dose Escalation Study of Sorafenib and Irinotecan Combination Therapy in Pediatric Patients with Relapsed or Refractory Solid Tumors
+Phase I Dose Escalation Study of Sorafenib/Irinotecan Combination Therapy in Pediatric Relapsed Solid Tumors

 Identification of Clinical Biomarkers of Wilms Tumor Using High Accuracy Mass Spectroscopy Urine Proteome Profiling